This post was originally written in January 2018 and last updated in January 2023.

 Once you derive your learnings from the retrospection, you can proceed to review your objectives and key results and set the monthly tasks accordingly.
 Maybe you can reach a specific key result in one go.
 Or you can do something smaller, a step towards a goal.
 Either way, you’ll have crystal clarity on why you’re spending your time and energy there.
 It’s for a higher purpose.

-To do this, I get back to my Trello board with my full yearly goals and I work on breaking down monthly tasks.
-Often those include something specific on each objective, but sometimes I’d pick 3 or so objectives to work on in a given month, achieving greater focus.
+To do this, I get back to my Trello board with my full yearly goals, and I work on breaking down monthly tasks.
+I’d usually pick three or so objectives or specific key results to work on in a given month, achieving greater focus.
 In my sample board you’ll see what my year’s plan looks like and how I’ve set down monthly tasks:

 Step 6: Short-term planning with daily and weekly tasks